ObserveRTC/client-monitor-js/README.md

          * If server side componet is used to collect the samples, this parameter is the critical to provide to match clients being in the same room.
          *
          * DEFAULT: a generated unique value
-         */
+         *
+         * NOTE: if this value has not been set clients which are in the same room will not be matched at the observer */
         roomId: "testRoom",